Applicant Privacy Notice

-In some cases, Wolverhampton Homes needs to process data to ensure that it is complying with its legal obligations.
+In some cases, we need to process data to ensure that we are complying with our legal obligations.
 For example, it is required to check a successful applicant’s eligibility to work in the UK before employment starts.

-Where Wolverhampton Homes processes other special categories of data, such as information about ethnic origin, sexual orientation, religion or belief, age, gender or marital status, this is done for the purposes of equal opportunities monitoring with the explicit consent of job applicants, which can be withdrawn at any time.
+Where we process other special categories of data, such as information about ethnic origin, sexual orientation, religion or belief, age, gender or marital status, this is done for the purposes of equal opportunities monitoring with the explicit consent of job applicants, which can be withdrawn at any time

-For some roles, the organisation is obliged to seek information about criminal convictions and offences.
-Where Wolverhampton Homes seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.
+For some roles, we are obliged to seek information about criminal convictions and offences.
+Where we seek this information, it is because it is necessary for us to carry out our obligations and exercise specific rights in relation to employment.

 Who has access to the data?

 Your information will be shared internally for the purposes of the recruitment exercise.
 This includes members of HR and the recruiting panel.

 Wolverhampton Homes will not share your data with third parties, unless your application is successful and we make an offer of employment.
 We will then share your data with former employers to obtain references for you and the Disclosure and Barring Service (if required for job role) to obtain necessary criminal records checks.